Skip navigation

 2. have been enrolled in a previous session at ANU; and

-3. are continuing this session in either the same program, or have transferred to a new program in the same career.
+3. are continuing this session in either the same program or a new program in the same career.

-1. Continuing students who withdraw from course(s) before the relevant course census date(s), are eligible for a full refund of the tuition fees paid for the course(s).
+1. Continuing international students who withdraw from a course(s) on or before the relevant course census date(s), are eligible for a full refund of the tuition fees paid for the course(s).

-2. Continuing international students who withdraw from course(s) after the relevant course census date(s) are not eligible for a refund unless a late withdrawal application is approved, in accordance with the Late withdrawal policy and procedure.
+2. Continuing international students who withdraw from a course(s) after the relevant course census date(s) are not eligible for a refund unless a late withdrawal application is approved, in accordance with the Late withdrawal due to special circumstances policy and procedure.

 International students who obtain Permanent Resident status in Australia

-2. Permanent resident status is recognised from the date proof of permanent resident status is provided to the university, not the date on which the application for permanent residency is made or granted.
+2. Permanent resident status is recognised from the date proof of permanent resident status is provided to the University, not the date on which the application for permanent residency is made or the permanent residency is granted.
+Students who do not notify the University of their residency change on or prior to the relevant census date will not be eligible to request retrospectively adjustments to their tuition fees.

-3. Students who have already paid the tuition fees applicable to international students for the semester, a refund of these fees (less any agent fee applying to the University) will be paid where students have obtained permanent residence and provided evidence to the university by the census date for that semester; and either:
+3. Students who have paid the tuition fees applicable to international students for the semester, will be eligible to receive a refund of these fees where students have obtained permanent residence and provided evidence to the University by the census date for that semester; and either:

-1. Student who obtain permanent residence status after the census date in a semester are classified as international students for the purpose of tuition fees for the remainder of that semester and are liable to pay the tuition fees applicable to international students for that semester.
-From the following semester, the student is classified as a permanent resident and is liable to pay either the student contribution in accordance with HESA guidelines or full fees applying to domestic students.
+1. Students who obtain permanent residence status after the census date in a semester are liable to pay the tuition fees applicable to international students for that semester.
+From the following semester, the student will be classified as a permanent resident and is liable to pay either the student contribution amount in accordance with HESA 2003 or full fees applying to domestic students (DTF).

 International Students: Overseas Student Health Cover (OSHC)